thoughtworks-tcaceres/lighthouse-web-notes/README.md

 )

 Some countries have populations more than three times that of any of their neighbours (in the same continent).
 Give the countries and continents.

+*****
+Give a distinct list of the stops which may be reached from 'Craiglockhart' by taking one bus, including 'Craiglockhart' itself, offered by the LRT company.
+Include the company and bus no. of the relevant services.

+SELECT DISTINCT bstop.name, a.company, a.num
+FROM route a
+JOIN route b ON (a.company = b.company AND a.num = b.num)
+JOIN stops astop ON (a.stop = astop.id)
+JOIN stops bstop ON (b.stop = bstop.id)
+WHERE astop.name = 'Craiglockhart'